 The circuit is constantly expanding.
-We passed a number of construction sites when we visited in March 2014.
-At that time we saw around two dozen completed sculptures, installations and buildings, but there should soon be at least two or three new things to see.
+Each time we've come here, we passed a number of construction sites.
+There are around two dozen completed sculptures, installations and buildings, but these are being added to each year.

 You could easily spend a whole day at Château La Coste - including the winery tour - though you can also get a quick sense of the place in a couple of hours if your time is more limited.

 There are gravel paths throughout, so wear comfortable shoes.
-Part of the route involves a gentle climb and a couple of places are accessed by steps.
+Some of the route involves a gentle climb and several places are accessed by steps.

 Pictured above, Emin's Self Portrait: Cat Inside A Barrel (2013) is perched on a high platform at the end of a wooden gantry overlooking the estate; you have to squat and peer through a hole into the darkness to see a tiny ceramic kitten.
 Did it somehow get trapped there?